Apple seeks quick bans on eight Samsung phones

 The victory for Apple - which upended the smartphone industry in 2007 with the iPhone - is a big blow to Google, whose Android software powers the Samsung products found to have infringed on patents.
 Google and its hardware partners, including the company's own Motorola unit, could now face legal hurdles in their effort to compete with the Apple juggernaut.

 Google shares closed 1.4 percent lower at $669.22.
-Microsoft Corp, a potential beneficiary if smartphone makers begin to seek out Android alternatives, ended up 0.4 percent.
-Nokia, which has staked its future on Windows phones, gained 7.7 percent.
+Microsoft Corp (MSFT.O), a potential beneficiary if smartphone makers begin to seek out Android alternatives, ended up 0.4 percent.
+NokiaNOK1V.HE, which has staked its future on Windows phones, gained 7.7 percent.

 "The mobile industry is moving fast and all players, including newcomers, are building upon ideas that have been around for decades," Google responded in a Sunday statement.
 "We work with our partners to give consumers innovative and affordable products, and we don't want anything to limit that."